 - Repaired water damage from a toilet leak

-- Installed new mirror
+- Installed a new mirror

-The more luxurious the materials for a bathroom remodeling project, the higher the budget.
-Using marble for your high-end counters and handpainted ceramic tiles for your new shower walls in the master bathroom will look terrific.
-But it will also raise your bathroom remodeling costs considerably more than installing a laminate countertop and low-end or mid-range tiles.
+The more luxurious the materials for a bathroom remodeling project, the higher your budget will be.
+Using marble for your counters, custom cabinetry or hand-painted ceramic tiles for your new shower walls in the master bathroom will look terrific.
+But it will also raise your material costs considerably more than installing a laminate countertop and low-end or mid-range tiles.

-Example of a new bathroom remodel project
+Example of a new bathroom renovation project:

 - 250 work hours

-- Built new shower with marble finish
+- Built a new shower with marble finish

-- Built closet and vanity from sheetrock
+- Built a closet and vanity from sheetrock

-- Installed tile flooring
+- Installed new tile flooring